calliope1/BudgetApp/README.md

 ```
 These should both correspond to the server, which needs to be running for the app to work.
 Then build the APK and run it.

+## Vision
-This app was built extremely quickly with heavy help from AI (I have no previous experience of Kotlin!); I think I have spent about eight hours total on it, most of which was spent getting to grips with the Android Studio phone emulator.
-I wanted something very simple (essentially [Moneyfy](https://www.moneyfy.com), my preferred budgeting app) that would have a shared pool of expenses.
+I needed a simple budgeting app (essentially [Moneyfy](https://www.moneyfy.com), my preferred budgeting app) that would have a shared pool of expenses with multiple users.
 However, no such thing existed and so I set out to create one.
-Now that it functions well enough, I am releasing it.
-That being said, anyone that wants to can add extra features that they may feel are missing, such as:
-* Additional languages
-* Editing server url
-* Editing shared secret

-These shouldn't be hard to implement, but I'm fairly happy with where the project is at for the moment, so I won't be adding these features any time soon.
-The only major update that I would consider is editing the server and app so that expenses are loaded per day, and then making it so that the app only loads expenses within a given week (swapping to different weeks by swiping left/right).
-In particular, the former would allow me to distribute a pre-compiled APK.
+Initially, this was done extremely quickly to serve a purpose.
+Now that it's become a bit more of a passion project with customisability, I am releasing it.

 # Server

 ## Secrets
-In `Server/signature/secrets.py` there is a `SHARED_SECRET` variable that must be used to validate API requests.
+In `server/config/secrets.py` there is a `SHARED_SECRET` variable that must be used to validate API requests.
 When requesting, include two headers (except `GET`):
 * `Content-Type: application/json`
 * `X-Signature: <SIG>`, where `<SIG>` is obtained by combining hashes for `SHARED_SECRET` and the json that you are sending.
 This server uses Python's `hmac` and `hashlib`:
 ```Python